Anaciaeschna jaspidea

 Anaciaeschna jaspidea is a species of dragonfly in the family Aeshnidae, commonly known as the Australasian duskhawker and Rusty darner.
-It widely distributed from India through Australia to the Pacific.
+It is widely distributed from India through Australia to the Pacific.

 Description and habitat

-It is a large brown dragonfly with blue eyes.
+Anaciaeschna jaspidea is a large brown dragonfly with blue eyes.
 Its thorax is reddish-brown, with two broad greenish-yellow stripes on each side.
 Wings are transparent with pterostigma, reddish-brown.
 Abdomen is reddish-brown, marked with azure-blue, white, and yellow.
-Segment 1 has a large pale yellow spot on each side.
-Segment 2 has white marks on the sides and azure-blue on the dorsum with a broad spot of reddish-brown on mid-dorsum.
-Segment 3 to 7 are brown on dorsum with black apical annules.
-Segments 8 to 10 are darker on dorsum with a pair of dorsal apical spots.
+Abdomen segment 1 has a large pale yellow spot on each side.
+Abdomen segment 2 has white marks on the sides and azure-blue on the dorsum with a broad spot of reddish-brown on mid-dorsum.
+Abdomen segments 3 to 7 are brown on dorsum with black apical annules.
+Abdomen segments 8 to 10 are darker on dorsum with a pair of dorsal apical spots.
 Anal appendages are dark reddish-brown.
-Female is similar to the male.
+Female appears similar to the male.

-It is a crepuscular species, flies during dawn and dusk.
+Anaciaeschna jaspidea is a crepuscular species, flies during dawn and dusk.
 It is common in marshes surrounded by woods where it breeds.